Jessica Ashman ‘Those that do not smile will kill me’: Decolonising Jamaican Flora

 This February artist Jessica Ashman will present her new commission supported by the University of the Arts London Decolonising Institute’s 20/20 programme.

-Since summer 2023 Ashman has been working with Bristol Museum & Art Gallery’s collections.
-She has researched archives from the British Empire and Commonwealth Collection and has explored specimens in the Natural History collection.
+Since summer 2023, Jessica Ashman has been working with Bristol Museum & Art Gallery’s collection, researching archives from the British Empire and Commonwealth Collection and exploring specimens in the Natural History collection.
 She has produced a new multi-disciplinary installation, ’Those that do not smile will kill me’ Decolonising Jamaican Flora.

 Ashman has been researching the collections of two 18th-century biologists, whose herbaria and archives are held in the museum.
 Arthur Broughton (1758-1796) accumulated flowers and plants in Jamaica in the 1780s and 90s and this herbarium is a resource for study of the botany on the island.
 The ‘pro-slavery priest’ John Lindsay (1729 -1788) settled in Jamaica in 1758.
 He produced an illustrated manuscript, depicting local flora and fauna .
 Both men relied on the knowledge of Africans enslaved on the island to develop their understanding and to aid in the collecting itself